 You can order now by visiting the following the link below:

 For more and ebook see:

-To accompany the world premiere of the Morrison/Cox opera Oscar in Santa Fe, NM, this adapted excerpt from Oscar Wilde On Dress appeared in the Santa Fe New Mexican’s arts magazine Pasatiempo.
+To accompany the world premiere of the Morrison/Cox opera Oscar in Santa Fe, NM, this adapted excerpt from my book Oscar Wilde On Dress appeared in the Santa Fe New Mexican’s arts magazine Pasatiempo.